ekristen/endpointer/README.md

 * Auto-generate Docs - Support more then markdown format as export.
 * Endpoint Middleware Support - better support for additional plugins/middleware that can be used against the endpoints?
+* Allow middleware to provide endpoints.
+* Allow for outside middleware to replace built-in defaults

 # Installation